 We encourage the members of our Board of Directors to attend our annual meeting of stockholders, either in person or telephonically.
-We do not have a formal policy regarding attendance of annual meetings by the members of our Board of Directors.
-All of our directors serving at the time of our 2016 Annual Meeting of Stockholders attended that annual meeting either in person or telephonically.
+We do not have a formal policy requiring attendance at annual meetings by the members of our Board of Directors.
+All of our directors serving at the time of our 2018 Annual Meeting of Stockholders attended the annual meeting.